raman162/UofICS410FinalProject/docs/deidentifying-phi.md

 The output produced two files only containing 50 redacted PHI documents named `positive_encounters.res-sample-50.res` and `no_positive_encounters.res-sample-50.res` respectively.
-After manual verification of no PHI, these sampled files were then transformed to the original CSV format by running the following commands:
+After manual verification that all PHI was redacted, the sampled files were transformed to the original CSV format by running the following commands:

 ```
 # convert sampled res files to CSV format